Skip to main content

 Session security represents a fundamental tradeoff: shorter sessions enhance security but increase authentication friction, longer sessions improve UX but expand the window for session hijacking.
 OWASP recommends sessions under 1 hour for sensitive data (OWASP Session Management Cheat Sheet), but consumer applications often use 7-30 day sessions.

-Clerk implements an innovative approach: 60-second token expiration with automatic background refresh at the 50-second mark (Clerk Session Management).
+Clerk implements an innovative approach: 60-second token expiration with automatic background refresh at the 50-second mark (Clerk How Clerk Works).
 Tokens expire before exploitation becomes feasible, yet users experience seamless authentication without re-login prompts.
 This architecture eliminates the security-versus-UX tradeoff through technical sophistication rather than compromise.

 Device tracking and session revocation matter increasingly for security and user control.
 Users should see which devices hold active sessions and remotely revoke access—critical when a laptop gets stolen or an employee leaves.
 Clerk and Auth0 provide comprehensive device management dashboards, while Firebase requires custom implementation through Cloud Functions.